 Disability Law Center (DLC) is governed by an elected Board of Trustees (“Board”) that supervises the Executive Director, maintains fiduciary responsibility for the successful functioning of the agency, and has ultimate responsibility in setting agency policies and priorities.
-The Board includes representatives from the PAIMI Advisory Council, Utah Developmental Disabilities Council (UDDC), and Center for Persons with Disabilities (CPD).
+The Board includes representatives from the PAIMI Advisory Council, the Utah Developmental Disabilities Council (UDDC), and the Institute for Disability Research, Policy & Practice (IDRPP).

 The sincere dedication and devotion of our Board members has helped improve our disability advocacy services and expand the presence of our agency.
 On behalf of our agency and the many Utahns with disabilities, DLC publicly thanks all Board members, both past and present, for their many contributions and commitments.

 Hannah is an associate attorney at Foley & Lardner, LLP, where she focuses on intellectual property and general commercial litigation.
 Hannah received her law degree and undergraduate degrees from the […]